bajamircea/bajamircea.github.io/_posts/2015-10-04-pi-gertduino-start.markdown

 - or use the `reset_off` script from the `~/gertduino` folder

-The `reset_off` and `reset_on` scripts also have issues, possibly because GPIO 8 on Raspbery Pi is now in default input mode.
+The `reset_off` and `reset_on` scripts also have issues, possibly because GPIO 8 on Raspberry Pi is now in default input mode.
 Commenting the last statement (`# echo 8 > /sys/class/gpio/unexport`) gives mixed results.
 But that's a battle for another time.

-And that's the initial setup for the GertDuino board with a Raspbery Pi 2.
+And that's the initial setup for the GertDuino board with a Raspberry Pi 2.

 [gertduino]:  http://www.element14.com/community/community/raspberry-pi/raspberry-pi-accessories/gertduino